cs207-project-erin-bruce-will/cs207-FinalProject/README.md

 out.value # 0.66666, the value of 2 divided by 3
 out.derivatives #{x: 1/3, y: -2/(3**2)}, the gradient of x/y at (2,3)
 ```
-Autodiff works for functions and expressions with any number of inputs
+Autodiff works for functions and expressions with any number of inputs.
+Just pass those functions DualNumbers instead of regular ints/floats (and upgrade any math module functions to their autodiff equvalents)

 ## How to use autodiff